Writing the Perfect Cover Letter, Made Easy

 Write a cover letter for a job by:

 - Writing formally: Appear professional and serious about working for the organisation by using a formal tone.

-- Highlighting just 1-2 key achievementse: While you want to impress employers and with just how perfect you are for the position, it’s important not to overload them in the cover letter.
+- Highlighting just 1-2 key achievements: While you want to impress employers with just how perfect you are for the position, it’s important not to overload them in the cover letter.

 - Being smart with keywords: Using the same terms as the job description will help the recruiter to clearly recognise that you're a great fit.

 - Telling the same story in your CV: Use the letter as a teaser and expand on the letter in your accompanying CV.
 Check out our CV format and layout tips to help you understand how to write a perfect CV.

 How do you write an effective cover letter?